Fiaojeda/Fiaojeda.github.io/_team/governmentsystems.md

 If you would like to read more about government systems:
 - Mainwaring, Scott.
 "Presidentialism, Multipartism, and Democracy: The Difficult Combination".
 Comparative Political Studies.
-(1993) 26. <br> (https://heinonline-org.ez.urosario.edu.co/HOL/Page?collection=journals&handle=hein.journals/compls26&id=193&men_tab=srchresults)
+(1993) 26.
+For more information visit this [link](https://heinonline-org.ez.urosario.edu.co/HOL/Page?collection=journals&handle=hein.journals/compls26&id=193&men_tab=srchresults).